data-miner00/notes/content/articles/devops/bicep.md

   --resource-group <existing-resource-group>
 ```

 The command above provisions the `main.bicep` at the resource group level.
-On the other side, the command below provisions the `main.bicep` at the subscription level.
+On the other side, the command below provisions the `main.bicep` at the subscription level using the `sub` subcommand.

 ```
 az deployment sub create --location eastus --template-file main.bicep